50Wliu/three.github.io/_posts/2018-02-12-GoGuardian-Bug-Report.md

     print( data )
 ```

-The output was JSON-formatted data clearly sent from student chromebooks across
+Among the output was JSON-formatted data clearly sent from student Chromebooks across
-the country announcing its user had accessed a site with a bad word.
+the country announcing its user had accessed a site with a blacklisted word.
 At this
 point we decided to look for someone to contact at GoGuardian, although in the
-day it took to send the email we managed to find something else more
+time it took to send the email we managed to find something else more
 interesting.

 Although knowing which students are visiting naughty pages is somewhat
 interesting, we were convinced GoGuardian was collecting more detailed
 information from students.
 We had already found debugging the extension on the
-Chromebooks was a lost cause so Eric decided to try his luck debugging the software
+Chromebooks was a lost cause so I decided to try my luck debugging the software
 on a personal computer.
 However, the management extensions and restrictions,
 discussed earlier, are loaded into Chrome after associating a user profile with
 the school Google account.
 This meant that all the policies were also active on